sitebay/docs/articles/guides/databases/_index.md

 Data Organization: Databases allow for the efficient organization and categorization of data, making it easier to find and manipulate.
 Scalability: Proper database management systems can handle large volumes of data and high traffic loads, making them ideal for growing applications.
 Security: Databases provide mechanisms to secure data, ensuring that sensitive information is protected from unauthorized access.
-Getting Started with Databases on Site Bay
+Getting Started with Databases on SiteBay

-Site Bay offers robust WordPress hosting on Kubernetes, complete with support for the most popular databases, including MySQL and PostgreSQL.
-With Site Bay, you can easily manage your databases using tools like phpMyAdmin or connect directly using command-line interfaces.
+SiteBay offers robust WordPress hosting on Kubernetes, complete with support for the most popular databases, including MySQL and PostgreSQL.
+With SiteBay, you can easily manage your databases using tools like phpMyAdmin or connect directly using command-line interfaces.
 Plus, with built-in features like PostHog for analytics, Grafana for data visualization, and automated backups, managing and scaling your web applications has never been easier.

 Whether you're building a small personal project or a large-scale web application, understanding databases and choosing the right one for your needs is a critical step in developing an efficient, secure, and scalable project.